michaeldiguiseppi/java_curriculum_personal/Unit-3-Inheritance/README.md

 When you run the following code `Customer bob = new Customer('Bob', '123 Main St')`, the JVM will do the following:

 - Find the `Customer` class
-- Finds a constructor on `Customer` that matches the _method signature_ `String, String`
+- Find a constructor on `Customer` that matches the _method signature_ `String, String`
-- Calls all of the appropriate superclass constructors based on how what's in the `Customer` constructor
+- Call all of the appropriate superclass constructors based on what's in the `Customer` constructor

 So the same concepts of method _overloading_ apply to constructors.